rizdaprasetya/mt-alt-doc/en/payment-link/with-api.md

 <h4 class="my-card-title">Customizable Limit</h4>

-You can specify for how long and how many usage the link will be valid.
+Customize how long and how many usage(s) the link will be valid for.

   </div>
   <div class="my-card card-smaller">